Lavender Varieties

 Variety of Foliage

 The foliage can differ among varieties in both color and shape.
-You may choose the yellow green of Lavandula viridis, the fuzzy gray foliage of Woolly Lavender, the beautiful fern like detail of Lavandula dentata or the lacey leaves of Lavender pinnata.
-Foliage varies in length and narrowness of the individual leaves between varieties as well.
+You may choose the unusual yellow green of Lavandula viridis, the fuzzy gray foliage of Woolly Lavender, the beautiful fern like detail of Lavandula dentata, the bright silver velvet like leaves of Lavandula chaytorae, or the lacey leaves of Lavandula multifida or Lavender pinnata.

-Variety of Flower Shape and Form
+Variety of Flower Shape and Flower Form

-Flowers not only vary in color among the varieties but also in shape, size, length of stems or flower spikes, and in whether there is a single or forked end to the inflorescence.
+Flowers not only vary in color among the varieties of Lavender but also in shape, size, length of stems or flower spikes, and in whether there is a single or forked end to the inflorescence.

 Variety in Fragrance